Our TV Picture Quality Tests

 Score distribution

-The DCI P3 color space is the color space most used in HDR content, and most 4k HDR TVs have at least good coverage of it.
-The CalMan software analyzes six colors (red, green, blue, yellow, magenta, and cyan) and measures them at different saturations to measure the color gamut and the tone mapping.
-The DCI P3 xy represents the intersection between the DCI P3 color space and the TV's boundaries, using the CIE 1931 xy color space.
-As you see below, it's where the triangle (CIE xy) meets the more circular shape (DCI P3), and it measures how much of the area the TV covers; the higher the percentage, the better.
+The DCI-P3 color space is the most common color space used in modern HDR content, and most recent TVs have at least good coverage of it.
+The CalMan software analyzes six colors (red, green, blue, yellow, magenta, and cyan) at different saturations to assess the color gamut and tone mapping.
+The DCI-P3 xy represents the intersection between the DCI-P3 color space and the TV's boundaries, using the CIE 1931 xy color space.
+As you see below, it's where the triangle (CIE xy) meets the more circular shape (DCI-P3), and it measures how much of the area the TV covers; the higher the percentage, the better.

 Below you can see fantastic coverage on the Vizio P Series Quantum 2021 (left) and only good coverage on the Vizio V5 Series 2021 (right).
 You can see that the P Series displays the primary colors a lot better (especially green), and colors are more accurate.

 The graphs above aren't too difficult to read.
-The section on the left is the tone mapping, and each vertical bar represents the standard deviation of each color; the longer the bar, the worse tone mapping.
-Anything past the red vertical line is way off.
+The section on the left is the tone mapping, and each horizontal bar represents the standard deviation of each color; the longer the bar, the worse the tone mapping.
+The yellow vertical line marks the point where an error is noticeable to a trained eye, and anything past the red vertical line is noticeable to everyone.
 The section on the right is the actual color space, and the white squares are the colors the TV is supposed to display.
 The dots are what it actually displays, so ideally, the dots should be in the squares, but sometimes that's not the case.

 Rec.
 2020 xy